Centerville in Butte County, California — The American West (Pacific Coastal)

 Erected 1970 by Annie E. Bidwell Parlor No.168, Native Daughters of the Golden West.

 Location.
 39° 47.972′ N, 121° 38.808′ W. Marker is in Centerville, California, in Butte County.
 Marker is on Centerville Road south of Pasa Way, on the right when traveling south.
-Touch for map.
-Marker is located at the cemetery just inside of the entrance gate.
+Marker is located at the cemetery just Touch for map.
 Marker is in this post office area: Chico CA 95928, United States of America.
+Touch for directions.

 Also see . . .
 Centerville Cemetery.
 A listing of known burials with links to photos of the individual grave markers.
 (Submitted on April 11, 2010.)

 James Deneen Born 26 July 1794 in Bedford County Pennsylvania died in Jan 1851.
 He was shot during the Gold Rush.
 It is believed he found Gold and they stole it.

 I am a distant Cousin to James Deneen daughter.
 We believe this is him as it is in the right place as family member from his line think so also.
 It would be interesting if we could find out more on why he was shot.

 James lived in Lapeer County Michigan before he went out to California find Gold. his wife Elizabeth